Notes on Android music apps

 - Folder-based playlist creation works, although not as smooth as AIMP as Simple Music would have you start from the internal storage folder every single time you'd like to create a playlist (unlike AIMP that stays where you last select a file / folder for your playlist)

 - No support for manual list scanning; library is automatically scanned by default.

 - Music library lasts only as long as the storage containing the files are available.
 Once it's off, the library is reset & the playlists are wiped, forcing me to re-create them.
 Can be considered a double count for my previous point as this is its side effect.
 However, with 5.15.0, music library no longer resets itself, which allows me to finalize Simple Music as my music player of choice.

-- It's open source, unlike AIMP.
+- It's open source (and is also considered libre software), unlike AIMP.
 Granted, this is a point I don't care much as whatever works for me, I'll use it, regardless of whether it's open source or not.
 However, if I get to choose between open source & closed source and both options work for me just as well, I'm taking the former.

 - More customization options, especially with Simple Thank You installed.